The-Amadeus-Project/.github/profile/README.md

 # The Amadeus Project
-Is a collection of programming languages designed this project is no longer about simplfying the ffi
+Is a collection of programming languages designed for its own purposes

 ## Is it being developed currently?
 - [ ] SL - For Learning Langdev